-How to use The Empathy Set!
+How to use The Empathy Set (included with each set)

 Congratulations on your investment in a tool that facilitates empathy and builds your emotional intelligence!